Seller Financing Available

 The owner will sign a non-compete.
 He will offer a full time transition to ensure an successful transfer.
 A buyer does not need any special skills because he can teach him/her what they will need to know to grow the business.
 Plus, this business comes with a very capable manager/right hand man that will stay post-closing.
 The owner does not live where the business is and has grown tired of the two hour commute each way.
 He has been in the trailer business for over 18 years now.
 He is 57 and wants a change in lifestyle.
 He enjoys investing in real estate which he wants to do closer to where he lives and this will also allow him to slow down a little while he is still working.

-Growth Potential: The company is already growing at 10% very steadily.
+Growth Potential: The company is growing at 22%.
 The new buyer can expand geographically by taking advantage of their relationships and buying power.
 The buyer can also increase their market share by adding an outside sales person which makes sense again with their economy improving again.
 In addition, the new owner could improve their internet presence by adding landing pages, optimizing their website, and by making it interactive so customers can order parts, accessories, order and customize trailers, and schedule service or rentals.
 The buyer could acquire one or both of the other similar businesses located in their area that would increase the value of them together, create instant cost savings, and increase sales at each location by expanding each of their separate dealer relationships to the new location(s).
 This also allows for one location to do the detailed customization work etc. to be more efficient, another to sell the larger trucks and trailers, etc.

 Their main competition is 50 miles away and there is one closer which is mostly RV’s.
 Neither competitor can carry the exclusive lines that they do based on their exclusive agreements with the manufacturers.